AlexG888/Sales_channel_classifier/README.md

 # Sales_channel_classifier

-  Project was implemented in production at the last place of work.

   Sales Channel Classifier is a tool for separating tender data by sales channel.
 The classification is done using a machine learning algorithm trained on data collected with FF in the past.
 At the moment, the prediction accuracy of the algorithm is 97%.

   The results of the algorithm can be used in the future, in general, it helps to track the implementation of the brand strategy: